dgreen/dgreen.github.io/_posts/2021-12-31-staying-with-evernote.md

 date: 2021-12-31 16:20
 comments: true
 related: true
+categories:
-categories: productivity
+  - productivity
 tags:
   - "#evernote"
-teaser: Staying with Evernote 10
+excerpt: Staying with Evernote 10 -- it is good enougb
 ---
 ### In the (my) beginning